fserb/canvas2D/spec/layers.md

 ctx.rotate(0.2 * Math.PI);
 ctx.beginLayer();
 ctx.rotate(0.8 * Math.PI);
-ctx.drawRect(10, 10, 100, 100);
+ctx.fillRect(10, 10, 100, 100);
 ctx.endLayer();
 ```

-Here, if we transform the coordinate system, the rectangle would be drawn at it's exact final position.
-If instead we rotate drawn primitives, we would need to first draw the rectangle party rotated in the layer's temporary texture, and then rotate that layer's texture to it's final position.
+Here, if we transform the coordinate system, the rectangle would be drawn at its exact final position.
+If instead we rotate drawn primitives, we would need to first draw the rectangle partly rotated in the layer's temporary texture, and then rotate that layer's texture to its final position.
 This option would require the layer's texture to be re-sampled, which would lower performance and image quality.

 One of the main goal of this proposal is to unlock a high performance code path to implement layers.
 We therefore want to allow browsers to optimize away layer resampling.
 To make this possible, a layer must know what the parent transformation is.
 Therefore, the current transformation matrix (CTM) and clip cannot be resetted when entering a layer.
 Calling `ctx.getTransform()` from within a layer will give the global transform, including all transformation in the parent and current layers.